Communications vs marketing: Choosing the right master’s for your career goals

 - Marketing executives

-According to the NCES, the average adjusted gross income for business, management, and marketing master's graduates in 2020 was $74,596.
+According to NCES, the average adjusted gross income for business, management, and marketing master's graduates in 2020 was $74,596.

 What you can do with a master's in communications

-- Journalists
+- Journalist

-- Professors
+- Professor

-- Communications executives
+- Communications executive

-The NCES reports the average adjusted gross income for communications and journalism master's graduates in 2020 as $45,392.
+NCES reports the average adjusted gross income for communications and journalism master's graduates in 2020 as $45,392.

 Salary and career outlook

-Marketing vs. communications: which degree is right for me?
+Marketing vs. communications: Which degree is right for me?

 As you decide between a marketing and communications master's degree, consider: